chill-viking/dotnet-sonar-scanner/README.md

 GitHub Action to scan a dotnet project using sonar scanner.

-This action will checkout your code and execute `dotnet build` and `dotnet test` in the root directory.
+This action will check out your code and execute `dotnet build` and `dotnet test` in the root directory.
 This directory used can be changed by specifying the [input](#inputs) `working-directory`.
 The directory used should have a single solution `.sln` file containing the projects being tested and optionally test projects to run against the projects.